 To promote the film, various sci-fi and fantasy conventions exhibited this short film showing a bit of behind-the-scene footage and featuring director Ridley Scott, production illustrator Syd Mead and visual effects supervisor Douglas Trumbull.

 Despite having various versions released, there's a ton of footage that went unused and unseen in any cut of the film.
-Here's a collection of various scenes and bits, including alternate takes of the infamous narration, that never saw the light of day:

 If you're interested in hearing more of the behind-the-scenes stories and production woes of Blade Runner, there are several great resources to check out.
 One is the documentary On the Edge of Blade Runner, hosted by noted film critic Mark Kermode:

 Another is the full-length documentary Dangerous Days, included on the DVD and blu-ray sets.
 The documentary includes tons of behind-the-scenes footage, unused shots, special effects secrets, and great interviews, even Harrison Ford, previously reluctant to discuss the making of the film.
 Check out the trailer here:

 There's also the magnificent book "Future Noir: The Making of Blade Runner," by Paul M. Sammon, the bible for any Blade Runner fan.
 Sammon just released a revised and updated version to address the Final Cut and to coincide with the release of the sequel.
 It's available on Amazon here:

 Speaking of the sequel, here's the first trailer for the new film.
 Here's hoping it's worthy of the original: